cristina-j/Retail-Sales-Performance-and-Customer-Behavior-Analysis/README.md

-# Sales & Customer Performance Dashboard Analysis
+# Retail Sales Performance & Customer Behavior Analysis

 ## Overview
-This project analyzes sales performance and customer purchasing behavior for a fictional retail business using transactional sales data from 2011–2016.
-The analysis is presented through an interactive Tableau dashboard.

-**Note**: Due to limitations in the dataset, customer analysis is performed at the order level rather than the individual customer level.
+This project analyzes retail sales transactions between 2011 and 2016 to evaluate revenue performance, profit trends, and customer purchasing behavior.

+The objective was to determine whether revenue growth was driven by increased order volume or higher-value purchases, and how product concentration and demographic contribution influenced overall business performance.

+The analysis is structured into two phases:

+Sales Performance Analysis

+Customer Purchasing Behavior Analysis

 ---